leon1995/signal-web-client/README.md

 Because no Signal Web Client is currently available, this docker container makes the Linux Signal Desktop Client accessable through a web browser or VNC client.
 It is based on the awesome [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui).

+The image is updated automatically every monday at 00:00 UTC including the newest updates from signal.

 ## Usage

 ### Configuration